 This month’s Employee Spotlight focuses on one of our unsung heroes Alicia VanCarpels, BSN, Director of Utilization Review.
-She is behind the scenes furiously advocating for our clients in the battle against insurance driven treatment coverage.
-She works tirelessly to ensure that every one of our clients are getting the most comprehensive treatment stay while with Footprints to Recovery.
+She is behind the scenes furiously advocating for our patients in the battle against insurance driven treatment coverage.
+She works tirelessly to ensure that every one of our patients are getting the most comprehensive treatment stay while with Footprints to Recovery.

 If you missed last months employee spotlight, you can find it here.